 A letter will be sent to all students who do not meet the criteria.

 Treatment of Grades, Course Work and Transfer Credits

 1. Remedial (developmental) classes are defined as university coursework below the 100 course level.
-Students will receive a letter grade for these courses; however they will not be counted in the grade point calculation but are counted in the completion ratio.
+Students will receive a letter grade for these courses; they will be counted in the grade point calculation but are not counted in the completion ratio for financial aid purposes.
 Financial aid eligibility for remedial courses is limited to a maximum of 24 credit hours.

 2. Attempted credits include grades of A, B, C, D, F, I, NG, P, PS, T, W, AU, CR, S, U

 3. Students may repeat courses in order to improve a grade.
 However, credits for repeated courses will count as additional credits attempted for financial aid purposes.